karma9874/CTF-Writeups/NoobCTF_0x1/Frequency.md

 7A392A1577F7921D840A5DD8BC5C2C184DE17387E68D6168,b15bfdaa5c0e3a1ae9d2b435cdee81eba9e037d99bae6fb7f79bb00a6e1903fb
 ```

-Now this is where I stucked, from description we need to find algo wich is more secure than des and less secure than aes
+Now this is where I got stuck, from description we need to find algo wich is more secure than des and less secure than aes

 So after lot of reseaching i got TripleDES algo